 eBay allows you to use different sized heading and fonts.
 It’s worth keeping paragraphs to 3 or 4 sentences and using headings to give your description flow while making it easy to scan.

 Do be careful not to waffle and ideally get someone else to read it, who can offer some good constructive criticism.
 Also, double-check for spelling mistakes!

 What’s the right price?

 Pricing anything is more of an art than science, and property is no different.
-If you’re unsure what’s the best starting price, then start with our guide: How To Value A Property.
+If you’re unsure how to price your property for sale – start with our guide to valuing a property.

 In short, look at what similar properties have sold for in your area recently as this will indicate what you’re likely to achieve.
 It’s then worth adding 5-10% on as this then gives you room to negotiate.

 It’s not a good idea to copy prices from Rightmove as these could have no factual basis and might end up causing you untold frustration.
 Be smart and focus on getting your property sold for a fair price.

 With all of the details gathered and inputted, you’ll be ready to list your house for sell on eBay.
 You’ll be charged by eBay at the end of the month for any fees incurred up to the 15th of that month.
 So it’s best to launch on the 18th as you’ll have 6 weeks to pay!

 As a fixed price advert, eBay will automatically relist your listing for free every 30 days until you remove it.
 Of course, if you remove your listing then a sale falls through, eBay will charge you again.